KBNLwikimedia/SDoC/writeSDoCfromExcel/README.md

 ## Known bugs & issues / 23-08-2021
 * Processing of JSON responses is known not to be 100% fluent at the moment, you might get errors for non-P180 properties.
 Olaf is fixing these bugs at the moment

-Feel free to improve it and/or [let me know](https://github.com/KBNLwikimedia/SDoC/issues) any bugs via Github.
+* [Let me know](https://github.com/KBNLwikimedia/SDoC/issues) any bugs you encounter via Github.

 ## Credits
 The script is written by [User:OlafJanssen](https://commons.wikimedia.org/wiki/User:OlafJanssen).
 It uses the *addClaim* function in [this script](https://github.com/multichill/toollabs/blob/1d5ef0ea24333a4918d388fe0fdade12d97b66ac/bot/erfgoed/wikidata_to_monuments_list.py) by [User:Multichill](https://commons.wikimedia.org/wiki/User:Multichill)